Advantages and Disadvantages of Different Methods for Urine Collection

 - Bacteria (less common)

 Increased protein is the first sign of inflammation of the bladder, followed by bleeding.
-White blood cells in the urine are seen later in the response to the infection and bacteria are not always detected.
+White blood cells in the urine are seen later in the response to the infection and bacteria is not always detected.
 Cats can have “sterile” cystitis.

-Early renal detection test looks for the presence of tiny amounts of protein in the urine of dogs and cats, which is an early indicator for kidney disease.
+Early Renal Detection test looks for the presence of tiny amounts of protein in the urine of dogs and cats, which is an early indicator for kidney disease.
 This test is the most accurate way to determine if a pet’s kidneys are normal.
 Other tests traditionally used do not indicate any dysfunction of the kidneys until 75% of the kidneys are damaged.
 Pets with moderately elevated albumin leakage from the kidneys should be evaluated for disease that can predispose the pet to kidney damage.
-These diseases are heartworms, dental disease, skin disease, chronic intestinal disease, or other chronic inflammatory conditions.
+These diseases are heartworms, dental disease, skin disease, chronic intestinal disease or other chronic inflammatory conditions.

 This test should be repeated in two months to see if the condition has resolved or is worsening.
 If these tests indicate a progression, additional tests such as an ultrasound and a kidney biopsy may be considered.
 Antioxidants are also recommended in some cases of chronic renal disease.